Invasion of Elba

 The invasion of Elba, codenamed Operation Brassard, was part of the Italian campaign during the Second World War.
-The invasion was carried out between 17–19 June 1944 by Free French Forces supported by British and American ships and aircraft.
+The invasion was carried out from 17 to 19 June 1944 by Free French Forces supported by British and American ships and aircraft.
 According to the testimony of captured Germans, Allied activity had been observed on Corsica, thus the defenders were aware of the impending invasion 24 hours in advance.
 They resisted for two days before being given permission to withdraw to the mainland.

 Background

+Elba

+The Island of Elba is 10 km from the Italian mainland, opposite the coastal town of Piombino in Tuscany.
+The island is the third largest Italian island after Sicily and Sardinia and the largest of the Tuscan Archipelago.
+The island is 30 km long and varies from 18 km wide at the east and west ends to 4 km in the middle, The island is dry and mountainous, Monte Capanne, the highest point at 1019 m, is in the west and the coast has steep cliffs with deep semicircular bays.
+The population, about 30,000 in 1939, consisted of 12,000 people living in Portoferraio, the main harbour and 3,000 at Marciana, both on the north shore, the rest living in the sparsely populated interior.